Team

 pronouns: she/her/hers

-Primary therapeutic orientations: CBT, DBT, Mindfulness
+Primary therapeutic approaches: CBT, DBT, IFS

 Associate Counselor